History of Belfast: Protestant ascendency, militias, merchants, and industrialisation

 On 13 April 1778, during the American Revolution, a privateer ship called "The Ranger", captained by John Paul Jones, appeared in Belfast Lough.
 The American ship engaged and captured the Royal Navy vessel stationed there, HMS Drake.
 The Sovereign of Belfast, Stuart Banks, sent word to Dublin Castle asking for military assistance.
 When no help materialised, the Irish began to form their own militias, independent of the government, to defend their land.
 Many Ulster-Scots had relatives in the American colonies, which made them sympathetic to their cause; John Hancock had ancestors from County Down and Charles Thomson, who designed the Great Seal of the United States, was from Maghera.
 But they nonetheless formed militias to defend Ireland from possible invasion.
 The Volunteer Corps, formed in Belfast in 1778, was self-financed and free from the military chain of command.
 Originally created to repel invasion, when no action took place, the Volunteer Corps turned its attention to the Irish Parliament, pressuring it to reform.

 In 1780, Belfast became a centre of debate and radical politics, partly because its predominantly Presbyterian population was discriminated against under the penal laws, and also because of the influence of the Scottish Enlightenment.
-One aim of the new political movement in Ireland included an end to religious discrimination and the enfranchisement of Catholics on an equal level with Protestants.
+One aim of the new political movement in Ireland included an end to all religious discrimination and the enfranchisement of Catholics on an equal level with Protestants.
 In 1783, Belfast sent delegates to the Irish Parliament in Dublin, who attempted to give Catholics voting rights but failed.
 In 1784, at a convention for the Volunteer Corps, Belfast members defied all the other Irish brigades and declared that they would allow Catholics to join their ranks.
 Two major developments at the time altered the appearance of Belfast's centre: in 1784 plans were drawn up for the White Linen Hall (now the site of Belfast City Hall) along with new modern streets (now Donegall Square and Donegall Place).
 Construction was completed by 1788.
-In the second half of the 19th century, the city underwent much change.
+In the second half of the 18th century, the city underwent much change.
 It had started to overtake Carrickfergus as the main settlement in the area, so much so that, at some point, Carrickfergus Lough was renamed Belfast Lough.
 Industries were set up and concentrated in Belfast, which resulted in a high level of internal migration to the town, although Belfast had seen some growth before that.
 Of the migrants, a fair proportion were Roman Catholics from the west of Ulster, settling mostly in the west of Belfast.
 Until that point Belfast had been overwhelmingly Protestant.